IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 # UID2 Sharing: Best Practices

-The ability to securely share UID2 tokens with other authorized UID2 users opens the door to using UID2 in many additional ways in your business.
+The ability to securely share raw UID2s or UID2 tokens with other authorized UID2 users opens the door to using UID2 in many additional ways in your business.

 However, every UID2 participant has a responsibility to maintain the security of the UID2 ecosystem.
 Here are some best practices to help ensure that UID2 sharing runs smoothly and securely.